 Some of the most common safety concerns related to The Parade's new layout are listed below, with some thoughts on how the concern compares to either The Parade's previous layout or other roads around Island Bay and Wellington.
 In the new layout there is actually only one interaction that is completely new and unique to the Island Bay cycleway.
 That's the interaction between a person riding a bike along the cycleway and a passenger getting out of a parked car.
 Every other concern is either a variant on an interaction that previously existed or has a precedent somewhere else in the Wellington roading network.

 The road is "too narrow".
 This regularly made claim is just nonsense and easily disproved.
-Yes, the main carriageway of The Parade is now narrower than it was previously but the traffic lanes are still 3.0 m wide.
+Yes, the main carriageway of The Parade is now narrower than it was previously but the traffic lanes are still at least 3.0m wide.
 This is a standard width and actually wider than many other roads around Island Bay and Wellington.
 In fact, you can't actually get to Island Bay without driving along roads that are just as narrow, or even narrower.
 Buses and trucks do need to be careful when passing each other but that's a good thing and it's not unreasonable to expect professional drivers to cope.
 As long as it is still passable a tight fit illustrates the efficient allocation of precious road space.
 There's also an increasing amount of international evidence that shows that narrower traffic lanes are safer because they slow traffic down.
 I am absolutely certain that the average speed along The Parade has dropped since the cycleway was implemented and I hope that WCC and NZTA are gathering data that will confirm whether that is true.
 The review of the cycleway certainly needs to include this kind of hard data.
 A possible solution to this 'problem' is the removal of more parking.
 The base residential demand for parking is another dataset that WCC and NZTA must bring to the review.

 It's "dangerous" getting out of the driver's side of a car.
 There's no doubt that drivers now need to be more careful getting out of a car, because they are getting out into the traffic lane instead of a "bike lane".
 The question is whether this represents an unacceptably high level of risk.
 It doesn't, because this interaction is still no different to many, if not most, other roads around Island Bay and Wellington.
 There is a clear precedent and it's not unreasonable to expect drivers to take care getting in and out of a car.
 The fact that drivers making this complaint apparently don't see the need to take the same care getting out of a car into a bike lane tells you something.